Ethereum Classic Price Technical Analysis – ETC/USD Approaching Break - Nigeria Today

 Ethereum Classic Price Technical Analysis – ETC/USD Approaching Break

-Key Highlights Ethereum classic price after a decline towards $15.80 against the US Dollar found support.
-There is a crucial contracting triangle pattern with resistance at $17.50 forming on the hourly chart (data feed via Kraken) of ETC/USD.
-A break and close above $17.50 might trigger further gains in the near term.
-Ethereum classic price … Continue reading Ethereum Classic Price Technical Analysis – ETC/USD Approaching Break
+Key Highlights Ethereum classic price is holding the $16.50 support well against the US Dollar.
+There is a major contracting triangle pattern with resistance at $18.0 forming on the hourly chart (data feed via Kraken) of ETC/USD.
+The price is above the 100 simple moving average and looking for a break above $18.0.
+Ethereum classic … Continue reading Ethereum Classic Price Technical Analysis – ETC/USD Approaching Break

 The post Ethereum Classic Price Technical Analysis – ETC/USD Approaching Break appeared first on NEWSBTC.